 Beginning in their second year, students can attend a core workshop to learn about mentorship and networking.
 Attendance will provide them with access to a technology platform with industry experts serving as mentors to our Honors College undergraduates.

 Mentoring Pods with Graduate Mentor Fellows

-All students are invited to apply for the Mentoring Pod program linking undergraduates with full-time doctoral Mentor Fellows in a variety of academic and career fields.
+All students are invited to apply for the HC Mentoring Pod program linking undergraduates with full-time doctoral Mentor Fellows in a variety of academic and career fields.
 You can read about our Graduate Mentor Fellows who guide students through exploring professional and academic interests.
-Four undergraduates of varying class years meet with their Mentor Fellow once per month throughout the academic year either in-person or virtually, beginning and ending the year with receptions hosted at the Honors College in New Brunswick.
-Additionally, each month the entire cohort of students selected to participate in the Mentoring Pods gather for a coffee chat to discuss topics related to professionalism such as decision-making and the art of making connections.
+A small group of undergraduates meet with their Graduate Mentor Fellow several times throughout the Fall semester, beginning and ending the experience with receptions hosted at the Honors College in New Brunswick.
+Additionally, the entire cohort of interdisciplinary students selected to participate in the Mentoring Pods gather for programming that will inform their college, research, and professional pursuits.